 An emergency declaration is not required in order to implement the EOP or activate the Emergency Coordination Center (ECC).
-The City Manager, acting City Manager, or designee, may implement the EOP as deemed appropriate for the situation or at the request of an on-scene Incident Commander.
+The City Manager, or designee, may implement the EOP as deemed appropriate for the situation or at the request of an on-scene Incident Commander.